paolodelia99/thesis-option-pricing-with-deep-learning/README.md

 they could, theoretically, approximate anykind of function.
 Why we cannot apply the same reasoning also to the world of Finance.
 Well, that's what I've tried to do.

-My works is focused on American Option, becuase the fact that they can be expired anytime before the time to expiration makes them trickier to price respect to the Europeans one.
+My works is focused on American Option, because the fact that they can be expired anytime before the time to expiration makes them trickier to price respect to the Europeans one.

 ## Content